splunk/public-o11y-docs/rum/rum-alerts.rst

 Create dashboards for your RUM alerts
 ================================================
 You can create dashboards for both web and mobile metrics.
-To see a list of the metrics available in Splunk RUM, see :ref:`RUM-metrics`.
+To see a list of the metrics available in Splunk RUM, see:

+* :ref:`rum-browser-data`
+* :ref:`rum-ios-data`
+* :ref:`manual-android-instrumentation`

 To create charts and dashboard for your RUM alerts and detectors, see: